-75 FOOTBALL A game at the Big House must be seen to be believed.
+75 FOOTBALL Michigan Stadium, a.k.a. the Big House®-the largest football stadium in the nation-must be seen from inside to be believed.
 Don't like football?
 The city's streets are deserted as soon as the first quarter starts-it's a great time for getting your errands done.

-7 6 UNIVERSITY CRESTS

-Whether you went to Harvard or the North Wales Training College, look for your college seal among the 182 immortalized in stained glass inside the Reading Room.
+76 UNIVERSITY CRESTS Whether you went to Harvard or the North Wales Training College, look for your college seal among the 182 immortalized in stained glass inside the Reading Room.

-77

-SUN SALUTATION

-Imagine 1,800 yogis of all abilities in tree pose gathered at the Big House® (#75).
-This happens, too.
+ZZ SUN SALUTATION Imagine 1,800 yogis of all abilities in tree pose gathered at the Big House® (#75).This happens, too.
 Namaste.
+PHID PHUC

-PHID PHUN When it comes time to enter a howling Halloween costume contest, Phi Delta Phi-a.k.a.
-Phid, the I50-year-old, co-ed legal "fraternity"-runs the one you want.
+When it comes time to enter a howling Halloween costume contest, Phi Delta Phi-a.k.a.
+Phid, the 150-year-old, co-ed legal "fraternity"-runs the one you want.
 Similarly, if it's time for an epic, themed Law School party, the 25 denizens of Phid House take their role as social enablers seriously.
 Why else would they host such shamelessly named gatherings as "We Didn't Start the Phire" or "Animal Pharm"?
 Phortunately, we're phine with that.
-79 STUDY 'ROUND THE WORLD- WITH A BATES OVERSEAS FELLOWSHIP Learn how the rest of the world does law with the help of a Bates Overseas Fellowship, one of several Michigan Law programs (#27) that can help you study just about anywhere on the planet.
+STUDY 'ROUND THE WORLD-WITH A BATES OVERSEAS FELLOWSHIP Learn how the rest of the world does law with the help of a Bates Overseas Fellowship, one of several Michigan Law programs (#27) that can help you study just about anywhere on the planet.
 The fellowships help grads or students with two years of legal study to travel abroad to learn about legal or political institutions.
 Pursue internships with international or government agencies or NGOs, teach, or pursue an independent research project.
 Recent Bates Fellows have worked to end the death penalty worldwide and to protect the basic legal rights of individuals in developing countries.